 We describe a Template as a set of instructions, or as the master blueprint of a process, which outlines exactly how a specific process should be completed.
 A Checklist, on the other hand, is an individual instance of that Template.
 Think of it as a parent / child relationship.

 For example, if you have an Employee Onboarding Template, you would run a new checklist for each new hire.
 You could be onboarding 10 new hires at the same time, and having separate checklists allows you to know exactly what progress has been made for each person, or what still needs to be done.

 What can you do with checklists?

-- Set them to repeat – You can schedule checklists for recurring weekly, monthly or yearly tasks.
+- Set them to repeat – Schedule checklists for recurring weekly, monthly or yearly processes

-- Send emails – You can send an email directly from your checklist.
+- Send emails – Send emails direct from your checklists

 Learn more about checklists in our Knowledge Base.